abdalla-3077/Pro-db-mega/readme.md

 await db.backup("Filename");// to make a backup file. await db.reset();// to delete all data and database.

+await connect("mongoose URL") //Connect mongoose db await addMon('key','value')// to set a data to mongoose database. await getMon('key')// to get the data by key from mongoose db. await deleteOneMon('key')// to delete key from mongoose database. await deleteAllMon() // to delete all data and mongoose database.

 generateSecretKey() //Gives you a new random secret key

 ```
 ## Contact